Halakhamayseh/201code_reading-note/class12.md

 4. Usage
 Chart.js can be integrated with plain JavaScript or with different module loaders.
 The examples below show how to load Chart.js in different systems.
 ### Charts
 Charts are far better for displaying data visually than tables and have the added benefit that no one is ever going to press-gang them into use as a layout tool.
 They’re easier to look at and convey data quickly, but they’re not always easy to create.
 ### Setting up
 The first thing we need to do is download Chart.js.
 Copy the Chart.min.js out of the unzipped folder and into the directory you’ll be working in.
-Then create a new html page and import the script
+Then create a new html page and import the script.
 ### Drawing a line chart
 To draw a line chart, the first thing we need to do is create a canvas element in our HTML in which Chart.js can draw our chart.
 So add this to the body of our HTML page
 ### Drawing a pie chart